Personal Injury -- Plaintiff Law

 Virginia personal injury law allows you to pursue damages for injuries caused from negligence as well as intentional harms.
-All injury claims are unique and depend on a number of factors, so it is important to understand your rights and how to find an attorney experienced in Virginia personal injury law.
+All injury claims are unique and depend on a number of factors, including the state where the injury occurred.
+If you were injured in Richmond, Charlottesville, Arlington, or anywhere in Virginia, it is important to understand your rights and how to find an attorney experienced in Virginia personal injury law.

 The amount of time you have to file a lawsuit from the time of your injuries depends on the Virginia statute of limitations.
 Once the statute runs out, you may no longer bring a lawsuit unless your attorney determines you qualify for an exception to this rule.